taehyounpark/queryosity/README.md

 ## 4. Systematic variations

-A systematic variation of an analysis constitutes a __change in a column value that affects the outcome of the set of selection and counters in an analysis__.
+A systematic variation of an analysis constitutes a __change in a column value that affects the outcome of the set of selection and aggregations in an analysis__.
 Processing these variations within a single computation graph at once offers the following benefits:

 - Guarantee that each variation and only the variation is in effect between the nominal and varied results in the rest of the analysis logic.
 - Eliminate the runtime overhead associated with repeated processing of the dataset.